Master of Education MEd

 It is important to reflect on the age groups with whom you would work well in addition to the subject(s) you would like to teach.

 Current or Prospective Ohio State Undergraduate Students

-As previously mentioned, Ohio State students can complete the required MEd content courses using their chosen undergraduate major.
-Students who are seeking a licensure in Integrated Social Studies, Integrated Language Arts, Mathematics Education, Science Education or Foreign Language Education may consider speaking with an Undergraduate Advisor in the College of Arts & Sciences (614-292-6961) to discuss the best option for a major.
+Ohio State students can complete the required M Ed content courses using their chosen undergraduate major. if you seek a licensure in Integrated Social Studies, Integrated Language Arts, Mathematics Education, Science Education or World Language Education, consider speaking with an Undergraduate Advisor in the College of Arts and Sciences (614-292-6961) to discuss the best option for a major.